-But probably the major dilemma lies in the increased concentration, which has resulted from the GFC fall-out, and inter-linkages in the financial sector.
+But probably the major dilemma lies in the likelihood of increased concentration and inter-linkages in the financial sector.
 Major banking groups dominate not just banking, but also funds management, financial advising and planning, and securities businesses.
 Most of the other participants in the financial sector are dependent upon them for at least some services crucial to their business.
-Payments services, prime brokerage, and stand-by liquidity facilities are some examples.
+Payments services, prime brokerage, and stand by liquidity facilities are some examples.